alphagov/govuk-rfcs/rfc-055-content-history.md

 Publishing API should support the concept of **Actions**.
 An action will link to a UserFacingVersion and record all the activity that happens to that version - create, update, publish, unpublish etc - along with the ID of the user who performed that action, and the text of the note/remark.
 Actions could also link to the Event that caused the change.

-The existing commands will be modified so that they each create an action when they are called.
+&nbsp;will be modified so that they each create an action when they are called.

 The list of action types will be a superset of all those supported by the publishing apps, and no extra validation will be carried out to ensure that the action makes sense given the current state; at this point we are only recording history, we are not providing workflow or a state machine.